Ecuador & The Galapagos

 The Andes (Quito):

 The mighty Andes of Ecuador range from 8,000 feet to the highest peak in Ecuador at 20,703 feet above sea level.
 The weather in the high elevations is usually pleasant (even warm) during the day and cool during the nights.
-The higher you travel is the more extreme this difference is felt…
+The higher you travel the more extreme this difference is.

-In Quito located at 9,600 ft (3,000 m) the temperatures tend to be moderate and “spring like” throughout the year.
+In Quito, which is located at 9,600 ft (3,000 m), the temperatures tend to be moderate and “spring-like” throughout the year.
 The average temperatures range from 55ºF (7ºC) at night, to 78ºF (26ºC) at noon.
-The average temperature between the warmest month and the coolest month varies only by 0.5 degree Fahrenheit.
+The average temperature between the warmest month and the coolest month varies only by 0.5 degrees Fahrenheit.
 It tends to be drier from June to September and wettest from January to May.

 The Pacific Coastline (Guayaquil):